 Since it isn’t clear what event Peter is referring to in Genesis, we shouldn’t make any assumptions.
 Moreover, the Bible always teaches qualified leadership.
 The Bible never teaches that we are justified in sinning by following a human leader, when God says differently (Acts 4:19; 5:29).
-For this reason, we should hold that Sarah followed Abraham in general, rather than in any specific, particular event.
+The verb tenses and participles in 1 Peter 3:5 “all indicate a continuing pattern of conduct during one’s life.”
+Therefore, in our estimation, Sarah followed Abraham in general, rather than in any specific, particular event.

 For further reading, see our earlier article “Christianity and Women.”

 D. A Carson and G.K.
 Beale, Commentary on the New Testament Use of the Old Testament (Grand Rapids, MI; Nottingham, UK: Baker Academic; Apollos, 2007), 1036.